-Completing jobs on schedule and within a competitive budget is increasingly important for many mechanical contractors, construction companies and service truck operators, as the bar continues to be raised by external pressures such as rising costs for fuel, equipment and materials, and increasing governmental regulations.
+Completing jobs on schedule and within a competitive budget is increasingly important for many mechanical contractors, construction companies and service truck operators.
+At the same time, they face external pressures including rising costs for fuel, equipment and materials, and increasing governmental regulations.

-With a dual-operator solution, multiple workers can use one machine simultaneously for welding, cutting, or operating lights or grinders, which saves space on a crowded jobsite or work truck.
+With a dual-operator solution, multiple workers can use one machine simultaneously for welding, cutting, or operating lights or grinders.
+This saves space on a crowded jobsite or work truck.

-A machine with dual-operator capabilities also may reduce the need for additional capital equipment purchases, since the machines can meet your needs for many different jobs.
+Dual-operator equipment may also reduce capital equipment purchases, since the machines can meet your needs for many different jobs.
 These machines also can provide a financial payoff in the long run, since one engine uses less fuel and requires less maintenance when compared to operating several engines.

 What can a dual-operator solution provide?

 Diesel engine-driven welder/generators with dual-operator capabilities not only provide enough power for the two onboard welding arcs, but also enough power to operate additional inverter-based welding power sources.
-Weld controls and auxiliary power are completely independent for each arc, and the operators can weld and operate a wide range of tools using the auxiliary power — with no impact on arc quality.
+Weld controls and auxiliary power are completely independent for each arc.
+Operators can weld and operate a wide range of tools using the auxiliary power — with no impact on arc quality.

-As your need to find more efficiencies and boost productivity increases, dual-operator solutions are a better option than ever before for maximizing resources in the field, coupled with greater ease of use.
-For example, a dual-operator machine offered by Miller — the Big Blue® 800 Duo Pro — is capable of running up to 800 amps for a single weld operator or 400 amps each for two operators, with three-phase power available at the same time.
+Dual-operator solutions are a better option than before for maximizing resources in the field, coupled with greater ease of use.
+For example, the Big Blue® 800 Duo Pro — is capable of running up to 800 amps for a single weld operator or 400 amps each for two operators, with three-phase power available at the same time.

-The increased output offered in some dual-operator machines eliminates concern about reduced weld power while a second user simultaneously welds or powers another tool.
-Problems with arc interaction that operators may have experienced in the past have been eliminated by new technology advancements.
+The increased output eliminates concern about reduced weld power while a second user simultaneously welds or powers another tool.
+New technology advancements have eliminated past problems with arc interaction.

 The ability of some dual-operator machines to weld and offer three-phase power at the same time makes them more of a work platform.
-For example, the Big Blue 800 Duo Pro or Big Blue 800 Duo Air Pak™ can be used by as many as six operators at once at about 120 amps each.
+For example, up to six operators using 120 amps each can use the Big Blue 800 Duo Pro or Big Blue 800 Duo Air Pak™ at the same time.
 This boosts productivity without the cost of adding machines or renting large power generators.

 Manufacturers also are building engines that last longer and require less maintenance.
-With a dual-operator solution, the time and cost of oil changes and other engine maintenance is reduced with fewer engines to maintain and service.
+With a dual-operator solution, the time and cost of oil changes and other engine maintenance are lower with fewer engines to maintain and service.

 Productivity, safety, space saving benefits

-An engine-driven welder/generator with dual-operator capabilities offers productivity gains, since it meets the needs of so many applications and doubles the amount of welding arcs compared to a traditional unit, which only facilitates a single onboard operator.
+Dual-operator capabilities offers productivity gains, since it meets the needs of so many applications.
+It also doubles the amount of welding arcs compared to a traditional unit, which only facilitates a single onboard operator.

-Being able to do more with one machine was a big benefit for Miron Construction Co., Inc., during a recent expansion at Lambeau Field, home of the Green Bay Packers.
+Being able to do more with one machine was a big benefit for Miron Construction Co., Inc., during the expansion at Lambeau Field, home of the Green Bay Packers.

 “The advantage of a machine like this is it’s handy that, when you have to set up and move so many times during the day or week, you don’t have to try and carry two welders around, and it’s able to run all of the grinders and lights you need,” says Jake Wirkuty, an ironworker with Miron.
 “It definitely simplifies it a lot.”

-The flexibility and power to plug in plasma cutters, grinders, lights — and even additional welding power sources such as an XMT® or CST™ series or PipeWorx FieldPro™ — into an engine-driven welder/generator with dual-operator capabilities is especially key on cramped jobsites where saving space is an important consideration.
+The flexibility and power to plug in plasma cutters, grinders, lights and additional welding power sources into the equipment is especially key on cramped jobsites where saving space is an important consideration.